-The Detective Unit partners with the Franklin County Sheriff's Office, Willow Domestic Violence Center and the Franklin County Attorney’s Office.
+The Detective Unit partners with Willow Domestic Violence Center.

 Call 911 if you are immediate danger of abuse, have already been battered, or have experienced any crime that is connected to a current or former intimate partner, or current household member.
-For more information about our services, please contact the police department at 242-2561 and speak with Detective Steve Burkhart.
+For more information about our services, please contact the police department at 242-2561 and speak with an officer.
 Willow (link their website) can be reached at 242-6300 (local) or 1-800-77-3030 (24-hour hotline) and on the Internet at

 Drug Abuse Resistance Education (D.A.R.E.)

 The D.A.R.E. program, taught by two Ottawa police officers, is attended by area 5th graders.
-Participating elementary schools include: Lincoln, Eugene Field and Garfield, and Sacred Heart Catholic School.
+Participating elementary schools include: Lincoln, Sunflower and Garfield, and Sacred Heart Catholic School.

 D.A.R.E. teaches students to recognize and resist the many direct and subtle pressures that influence them to experiment with alcohol, tobacco, illegal and prescription narcotics.
 In addition, the program encourages students to resolve disagreements peacefully without resorting to violence.
 Students graduating from D.A.R.E. are invited to attend the D.A.R.E.
 Camp the summer following their completion of 5th grade.